platform9/appctl/README.md

 * Read the docs: [getting started with appctl](https://platform9.com/docs/appctl/getting-started)

-### Purpose
+# Purpose
-* Appctl is a CLI that can be installed on Windows, MacOS and Linux, which connects to a Platform9 Managed Kubernetes Cluster running in AWS and enables users to deploy containerized applications in seconds.
+* `appctl` is a CLI that can be installed on Windows, MacOS and Linux, which connects to a Platform9 Managed Kubernetes Cluster running in AWS and enables users to deploy containerized applications in seconds.

-### A better way to run apps on K8s
+## A better way to run apps on K8s
-*  **Appctl** exposes the high value app orchestration capabilities available from Kubernetes and k-native, while hiding infrastructure complexity.
+*  `appctl` exposes the high value app orchestration capabilities available from Kubernetes and k-native, while hiding infrastructure complexity.

-* As a result, it is much faster to run apps while also running them more cost effectively in the cloud
+* As a result, it is much faster to run apps while also running them more cost effectively in the cloud.

-### How appctl works
+# How `appctl` works
 ![flow-diagram](images/graphic_how-appctl-works.png)

-### Pre-requisites
+# Pre-requisites
 The CLI currently supports
 * Linux (64 bit)
 * Windows (64 bit)
 * MacOS (64 bit)

-### Installation and Usage
+# Installation
 - Downloading the CLI can be done from [appctl website](https://platform9.com/appctl/) and from the command line.

 To install from the command line of host machine, run the following commands to download the appctl CLI and give executable permission to use it.

-**For Linux**
+## Linux
 ```sh
 curl -O https://pmkft-assets.s3.us-west-1.amazonaws.com/appctl/linux/appctl

 chmod +x appctl
 ```

-**For Mac**
+## Mac
 ```sh
 curl -O https://pmkft-assets.s3.us-west-1.amazonaws.com/appctl/macos/appctl

 chmod +x appctl
 ```

-**For Windows**
+## Windows
 ```sh
 curl -O https://pmkft-assets.s3.us-west-1.amazonaws.com/appctl/windows/appctl
 ```
-After successfull download give the executable permission to appctl.
+After successfull download give the executable permission to `appctl`.

 Once the CLI is successfully downloaded, run the Login command to authenticate to Platform9 and deploy applications.

+# Usage

-### Appctl Commands
+## Appctl Commands
-Below are supported commands for Appctl.
+Below are supported commands for `appctl`.

 ```sh
 % ./appctl --help